Welcome to Year 1

 School meals in Key Stage One are free and we would encourage all our children to stay and have a hot meal.
-Children can choose when to have their lunch and enjoy the opportunity of eating with their friends or family members from other classes.
+Children can enjoy the opportunity of eating with their friends or family members from other classes.
 Lunch time supervisors and members of our support staff are available at lunchtime to support the children when eating or outside on the playground.

 We encourage children to drink water regularly throughout the day.
-We would like all children to bring their own water bottle (with a sports cap) into school every day.
+We would like all children to bring their own water bottle into school every day.
 Please only fill the bottle with plain water, as flavoured water contains high levels of sugar and is not allowed in the classroom.
 Please name your child's water bottle.

 - Shorts or jogging bottoms